Caiyq2019/NeuralMAG/README.md

 ./utils/run.sh
 ```

 The script automatically generates datasets in four sizes: 32, 64, 96, and 128.
 The first three sizes are for cross-scale training, while the 128 size assesses generalization across scales.
 Each size's dataset is developed under three conditions: a default square shape, and two scenarios involving random shape masks for augmentation, each additionally subjected to two magnitudes of external magnetic fields.
-Therefore, each size features three conditions with 100 samples each, facilitating a comprehensive evaluation of the model's robustness and scalability.
+Therefore, each size features three conditions with 100 cases each, facilitating a comprehensive evaluation of the model's robustness and scalability.

 For data inspection and analysis, a visualization utility is provided: